The Pros and Cons of Brick-and-Mortar Stores vs. E-commerce

 Personal Customer Service

-Physical stores provide opportunities for face-to-face customer service, allowing staff to build rapport with customers, offer personalized assistance, and address concerns on the spot.
-This level of interaction can enhance customer satisfaction and loyalty.
+Physical stores provide opportunities for face‑to‑face customer service, allowing staff to build rapport with customers, offer personalized assistance, and address concerns on the spot.
+Many retailers equip their staff with a modern POS system to streamline transactions and enhance service speed, which can boost customer satisfaction and loyalty.

 Reading more: